Code-Institute-Submissions/suping106-milestone1/README.md

 - I can read about the history of this property.
 - I can see the photos in different seasons.
 - I can find directions to the estate.
+- I can contact Trustess through email or phone.
 - I can sign up to be a member.
 - I can navigate through pages.
 - I can browse Trustees social media sites.